Here's What a Good Walking Pace Looks Like for a Mile

 Aiming for a mile a day is a great way to incorporate more walking into your daily routine and to enjoy the benefits of being active.
 For beginners, a mile may seem like a long walk, but for most it's an easily attainable goal.

 Most people can expect to walk a mile in 15 to 22 minutes, according to data gathered in a 2019 study spanning five decades.
-The average walking pace is 2.5 to 4 mph, according to the Centers of Disease Control and Prevention.
+The average walking pace is 2.5 to 4 mph, according to the Centers for Disease Control and Prevention.
 Factors that affect the speed of your pace include physical fitness levels, the incline and your age.

 Competitive walkers, for instance, can walk an 11-minute mile, according to a 2015 study on walking groups.
 These walkers are physically fit and able to maintain a fast pace for one mile.
 How long should it take to walk a mile, fast?
-Between 11 to 15 minutes, ideally.
+Between 11 and 15 minutes, ideally.

 If you walk at a more relaxed pace, are new to fitness or are older, your average mile time may be closer to 20 minutes.
 But your average speed can be improved with practice.